 - in May – if they meet the January deadline

 - in July – if they miss the January deadline, but meet the late application deadline

 These offers could be ‘unconditional’, ‘conditional’ on the results they achieve in their exams, or ‘unsuccessful’.
-Your son or daughter will have a deadline for responding to their offers and they’ll need to pick a ‘firm’ and ‘insurance’ choice.
+Your child will have a deadline for responding to their offers and they’ll need to pick a ‘firm’ and ‘insurance’ choice.

-If your son or daughter doesn’t receive any offers they can apply through UCAS Extra.
+If your child doesn’t receive any offers they can apply through UCAS Extra.
 There’s no limit to the number of choices they can add to their application, although they can only add them one at a time and must wait for each university to reach a decision before they add another.